 - At BJ's you can buy a 3-pack of 6-oz individually sealed pouches of Galbani fresh mozzarella (this is not an ad) that is so perfect for this salad.
 I don't know what prices look like where you live, but here in Boston it's around $7 for the 3 pack.

-- If you want really pretty thinly sliced basil leaves, check out my blog post: "How to chiffonade basil."
+- If you want really pretty thinly sliced basil leaves, check out my post: "How to chiffonade basil."

 - Fresh basil grows really nicely in windowsill gardens or hydroponic gardens (like an Aerogarden) and is easy to snip and propagate so you always have fresh basil when you want it.
 To learn how to thinly slice your basil like a pro, click here.